Fire Safety and Fire Prevention

-Keeping your home well maintained and being familiar with safety practices go a long way to protecting your loved ones from experiencing the nightmare of a fire in the home.
+Keeping your home well maintained and being familiar with fire safety practices go a long way to protecting your loved ones from experiencing the nightmare of a fire in the home.
+Fire prevention is a key component in fire safety.

 Protect your home

-- Make sure you install a working smoke detector on every floor of your home.
+- Smoke detectors are of the utmost importance when it comes to fire safety as well as fire prevention.
+Make sure you install a working smoke detector on every floor of your home.
 Be sure one is near sleeping areas.
 If people in your home sleep with closed doors, install an alarm in each of the closed bedrooms.

 - Smoke detectors come in various forms – electrically connected, battery powered or a combination of both.
 The combination is the most effective, continuing to function both when the power goes off and in the case of battery failure.
 Smoke alarms with long-life lithium batteries are also available on the market.
 The battery life is about 10 years.